pulumi/pulumi-hugo/themes/default/content/blog/docker-build/index.md

 ## Migrating from `docker.Image` to `docker_build.Image`

-If you are already using the [Pulumi Docker] provider to build images there is no action required on your part -- your images will continue to build normally.
+If you are already using the [Docker provider] to build images there is no action required on your part -- your images will continue to build normally.

-However, please be aware that going forward the [Image](https://www.pulumi.com/registry/packages/docker/api-docs/image/) resource in the [Pulumi Docker] provider will be in maintenance mode.
+However, please be aware that going forward the [Image](https://www.pulumi.com/registry/packages/docker/api-docs/image/) resource in the [Docker provider] will be in maintenance mode.
 New build functionality will only be available in the new Docker Build provider.

 If you are interested in leveraging [BuildKit] for your images, or if you